Generalized Symmetries in Shallow Water: Symmetries of shallow water

 We can decompose $\chi_{i}(\vb{x})$ to the electric and magnetic parts

 In terms of these electric and magnetic functions, the transformations of our dynamical fields are given by

-The first equation clearly illustrates that the electric part corresponds directly to the gauge symmetry of the subsystem Eq. \eqref{ST-1}.
-To isolate the independent charge associated with Eq. \eqref{ST-2}, we focus solely on the magnetic component of Eq. \eqref{decom-A}, which we denote as $\chi$ for clarity (instead of $\chi_{\tiny_{\mathsf{M}}}$).
+The first equation clearly illustrates that the electric part corresponds directly to the {subsystem symmetry I} Eq. \eqref{ST-1}.
+To isolate the independent charge associated with Eq. \eqref{ST-2}, we focus solely on the magnetic component of Eq. \eqref{decom-A}, which we denote as $\chi$ for clarity (instead of $\chi_{\tiny_{\mathsf{M}}}$), {and refer to it as subsystem symmetry II}.

 The key point to note is that the magnetic transformation corresponds to the symmetry transformation given in Eq. \eqref{symmetry-tranformation}, with \footnote{The symmetry parameter $c(\vb{x})$ has dimensions $[c] = L^2 T^{-1}$ and can be rendered dimensionless using appropriate combinations of $f_0 $, $g$, and $H$.}